HelpMeFind Roses, Clematis and Peonies

 Habit:

-Bushy, narrow, thornless (or almost).
+Bushy, few or no prickles/thorns, narrow.
 Medium, matte, medium green foliage.

 Growing: